 Example: Change the Configuration Using Python Op Scripts

 Op scripts enable you to make controlled changes to the Junos OS configuration.
 Op scripts are advantageous, because they can gather operational information about a device and update the configuration based on that information.
 Experienced users who are familiar with Junos OS can write op scripts that prompt for the relevant configuration information and modify the configuration accordingly.
-This enables users who have less experience with Junos OS to safely modify the configuration using the script.
+Thus, users who have less experience configuring Junos OS can use the scripts to safely modify the configuration.
 This example demonstrates how to make changes to the Junos OS configuration using a Python op script that leverages Junos PyEZ APIs.

 Requirements